 Negative effects of policy are also seen where claims that sexual violence is "investigated" are accompanied by clear indications that the investigations have little or no merit due to the extremely high rate of dismissal.
 This can also serve to cover up-and may even encourage-violence such as sexual abuse and sexual harassment by providing a means of simply ignoring such violence through improper investigations.

-Due to our work in general at Murray Unit, TPI has doubts that this unit fully complies with PREA § 115.11.
+Due to our work in general with persons in TDCJ custody, TPI has doubts that this complex fully complies with PREA § 115.11.